EarlyMssElectronicLibrary/sp-boxer/data/01_ReadMe-archive.md

 This data set consists of:

-1. README.txt file: A description of the data set providing an orientation to the data including, for example, a list of set contents (but not their locations), a summary of the images, and rights management.
+1.  `01_ReadMe.txt` file: A description of the data set providing an orientation to the data including, for example, a list of set contents (but not their locations), a summary of the images, and rights management.

-2. Data: The core data with all images and integrated metadata in folders arranged by manuscript.
+2.  `Data`: The core data with all images and integrated metadata in folders arranged by manuscript.
 Each folder contains a subfolder by bifolio or folio.

-3. Documents: Internal and external documentation, including standards and reference documents.
+3.  `Documents`: Internal and external documentation, including standards and reference documents.

-4. ResearchContrib directory: Experimental images and other alternate content that contribute to the dataset but are not integrated into the core release.
+4.  `ResearchContrib` directory: Experimental images and other alternate content that contribute to the dataset but are not integrated into the core release.

 ### 5.1 Core Data Content